Full Disclosure: Clicking on these links could mean a tiny commission for me, at no extra cost to you.

 4. Confidence in the Future

-Knowing that you have enough savings, investments, or passive income streams to support yourself can give you a sense of control over your future.
+Knowing that you have enough savings, investments, employer-sponsored retirement or passive income streams to support yourself can give you a sense of control over your future.
 Financially secure individuals are less likely to experience anxiety about job loss, retirement, or economic downturns.

 When Financial Freedom Becomes a Source of Stress